-- The Sensory and Complex Team, which is made up of staff who work with children with Complex Needs in mainstream schools and children with a Visual Impairment and Hearing Loss.
+- The Hearing and Complex Team, which is made up of staff who work with children with Severe and Complex Needs in mainstream schools and children with hearing Loss.

 - The Volunteer Team, who work alongside other IDS teams, providing extra support to children, young people and families.